biattasawka/python-math-toolkit/README.md

 ———

 ## Status
-In progress
+In progress.
 Thursday, July 2, 2026:
-Update #1 - Basic python calculator halfway completed.
+- Update #1 - Basic python calculator halfway completed.
 Each input is working properly with a loop system in place.